SKIP TO CONTENT

 Other forms: bandogs

-The word bandog describes a type of canine companion that is fiercely protective and trained to attack or guard.
+The word bandog describes a type of canine companion that is fiercely protective and trained to guard a person or property.

-The word bandog originally referred to large, strong dogs kept on chains (or "bands") during the day and let loose at night to protect property.
-Known for their loyalty and intimidating presence, bandogs were prized as guardians.
-Today, the term is sometimes used to refer to various types of dog breeds that are known for their protective instincts.
+The word bandog originally referred to a large, strong dog kept on a chain (or "band") during the day and let loose at night to protect an estate or to ward off poachers.
+Known for their loyalty, intelligence, and intimidating presence, bandogs were prized as guardians.
+Today, breeders may use the term to describe a crossbreed, often a cross between a pit bull terrier and a mastiff.
+The word is also sometimes used figuratively to describe a person who is fiercely protective.

 Definitions of bandog